This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 • strategic planning and future proofing

-We'll be celebrating all that trustees do and creating a space for connection, learning and networking.
-Join us with your questions and access practical support and information.
+We celebrated all that trustees do and created a space for connection, learning and networking.

 Session one: Modernising governance: what needs to change, and why, to ensure sustainability and success

-In our opening session, we will take a brief look at the history of governance, all the way back to Elizabethan times.
-Our panel will then look forward to reimagine what good governance could look like in the 21st century, what needs to change and why.
+In our opening session, we took a brief look at the history of governance, all the way back to Elizabethan times.
+Our panel looked forward to reimagine what good governance could look like in the 21st century, what needs to change and why.

-We’ll be looking for bold, practical, ideas for the future of trusteeship and some of the topics we’ll discuss will include:
+We looked for bold, practical, ideas for the future of trusteeship and some of the topics we discussed included:

 How we can make governance more inclusive and diverse